mucherino/teaching/GPU/matrix-by-matrix.md

 Recall that ```nthreads``` is the number of threads in each block allocated on the GPU.
 This value cannot be too large, because otherwise we can risk to allocate more threads in the same GPU block than the actual number of physical threads.
 This is naturally impossible.
-Notice however that GPUs are normally able to deal with this kind of situations, but at the cost of lowering the overall performances.
+Notice however that CUDA is actually able to automatically deal with this kind of situations, but at the cost of lowering the overall performances.

-This drawing shows how the threads are organized in the grid topology, but with an example where ```nblocks``` and ```nthreads``` are both set to 3 to enhance visualization:
+This drawing shows how the threads are organized in the grid topology, in a reduced example where ```nblocks``` and ```nthreads``` are both set to 3 to improve the visualization:

 ![Thread organization in grid](./matrices_threads_topo1.png)